 Following this visit we travel to Deddington where John Glover built his house, 'Patterdale'.
 We will not only see where he painted but also the garden and landscape that inspired him.
 Glover Country covers an area of 4000ha, which includes the original land grants of Glover and his neighbour Robert Pitcairn of Nile Farm.
 The area is now listed by Heritage Tasmania as both a built and natural cultural site.
 Glover possibly chose this land due to its picturesque views in all directions, fertile valleys and rolling hills surrounding Nile River.
 (Overnight Peppers Seaport Hotel, Launceston) BL

 Cradle Mountain - 2 nights

-Day 8: Sunday 23 November, Launceston - Nook - Cradle Mountain
+Day 8: Sunday 22 November, Launceston - Westbury - Cradle Mountain

-- Private garden of Jane and Peter Westren, Nook - 'Devils@Cradle' Tasmanian Devils Sanctuary
+- Culzean Gardens, Westbury (to be confirmed) - 'Devils@Cradle' Tasmanian Devils Sanctuary